PhilipDaniels/rsforcs/site/content/introduction/major_differences.md

 (properties and methods).
 Then we compose programs by linking these types together using references (embedding a class in another class as a member variable is just another type of linking).
 It's easy to build complex functionality by continuing this process to any degree - "I need an X here?
 Fine, just add another constructor parameter or a property".
-Dependency injection even lets a library take care of constructing our object hierarchies "automatically" for us.
+Dependency injection even lets a 'container' take care of constructing our object hierarchies "automatically" for us.
 This leads to a mental model where one can focus on the design of an individual type, and not worry too much about how it will eventually fit into the overall program, or even its immediate parents.
 This is a highly productive way of working, and it's all possible because of the existence of the garbage collector, which ensures that any objects that are no longer required are deleted.
 GC means that we don't have to think too much about how we create, compose and tear down our data structures.
 The CLR GC will even clean up objects that are linked in cycles.

 Note that the time of garbage collection in C# is indeterminate - there is no way of knowing when an object will be collected.
 This is why the `IDisposable` interface and the `using` statement exist -